-The IMC is to discuss recover at/return to work with the worker, including:
+The IMC may discuss recovery at/return to work with the worker, including:

-- their recovery from the injury - their expectations regarding recovery at/return to work - the importance of timely, safe and durable return to work, and the potential impact resulting from long-term absence from work on the worker's health - relevant aspects of the workers compensation system - ways to overcome problems at work which may be delaying the worker's recovery/return to work - options for their return to work (including a possible teleconference with the nominated treating doctor).
+- their recovery from the injury - their expectations regarding recovery at/return to work - the importance of timely, safe and durable return to work, and the potential impact resulting from long-term absence from work on the worker's health

+- relevant aspects of the workers compensation system - ways to overcome problems at work which may be delaying the worker's recovery/return to work - options for their return to work (including a possible teleconference with the nominated treating doctor).

-The IMC may examine the worker to aid their evaluation of the worker's ability to undertake specific tasks or functions that may inform decisions about fitness for work.
+The IMC may talk to the worker as part of a file review, and/or examine the worker to aid their evaluation of the worker's ability to undertake specific tasks or functions, if this will contribute to achieving recovery and return to work outcomes.